SUNLab-NetSI/when-influence-misleads/README.md

-# When Influence Misleads: Signal Mismatch and Cognitive Constraints in Trading Networks
+# When Influence Misleads: Informational and Strategic Limits of Social Learning in Trading Networks
 ## Authors

 - **Bijin Joseph**<sup>1, 4</sup>